cloudposse/charts/incubator/library/kube-lego/README.md

 ## Specific
 **IMPORTANT:**
-You should only deploy one `kube-lego` chart per namespace.
+You should only deploy one `kube-lego` chart per cluster, therefore we recommend you choose the `kube-system` namespace.

 ## Installing the Chart